3.5 Energy: Describe different sources and factors affecting energy supply and demand.

 Factors Affecting Energy Demand

-Energy demand is influenced by a variety of factors:
+Energy demand is driven by various factors:

 • Energy Prices: Higher energy prices can lead to reduced demand as consumers and businesses seek to conserve energy.